EvgeniiMaslov/python-playground/profile/notes.md

 * **Probability mass function** - a function that gives the probability that a discrete random variable is exactly equal to some value.
 Probability mass function is the probability distribution of a discrete random variable, and provides the possible values and their associated probabilities.

-* **Cumulative distribution function** - function that maps from a value to its percentile rank.
+* **Cumulative distribution function** (функция распределения) - function that maps from a value to its percentile rank.
 To evaluate CDF(x) for a particular value of x, we compute the fraction of values in the distribution less than or equal to x

   ```python
   def eval_cdf(sample, x):